qtjambi/qtjambi/README.md

 ## Features

 * Qt 4.8 compliant bindings for Linux, Mac OSX and Windows
-* “Stand-alone” generator for generating bindings for miscelleanous Qt programs and libraries
+* “Stand-alone” generator for generating bindings for miscellaneous Qt programs and libraries

 ### Known problems